Answers to the key questions parents have about ParentsNext.

 What happens if I miss an appointment or activity, or forget to report my attendance?

-You may get a demerit if you did not have a valid reason for not attending a requirement or signing your plan.
 If you keep failing to meet your requirements over time, you may lose part of your parenting payment – or have it cancelled.

 Do I have to sign the Privacy Notification and Consent Form?